programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 In the resulting table, each text is printed in full, and it's possible to sort data by each column and search for keywords.
 You can disable this feature using the following code ```data_table.disable_dataframe_formatter()```

-{% figure.html filename="CORPUS-ANALYSIS-WITH-SPACY8.png" caption="Figure 8: Interactive table in Google Colab" %}
+{% include figure.html filename="CORPUS-ANALYSIS-WITH-SPACY8.png" caption="Figure 8: Interactive table in Google Colab" %}

 [Learn more about Data Table Display here.](https://colab.research.google.com/notebooks/data_table.ipynb)